(Written by Smokey Robinson)

 Smokey and the group had been making strides with each successive new LP, and this record certainly sounds like a(nother) step forward from their previous material.
 For a start, Smokey had never sounded as good as this; confident, playful and immediately likeable, and now with an added vibrato on almost every note, he gives a quite splendid vocal performance, underlining his status as both Motown’s most distinctive male vocalist and also its most promising.
 (Check out his totally-unexpected, takes-it-in-his-stride break into a falsetto semi-yodel at 1:38.
 He’s a star.)

-This was also the first Miracles record to prominently feature their guitarist, sounding board and sometime songwriter Marv Tarplin, an essential part of the Miracles mix since Smokey stole his services from friends and neighbours the Primettes (later Supremes).
+This was also the first Motown Miracles A-side to prominently feature their guitarist, sounding board and sometime songwriter Marv Tarplin, an essential part of the Miracles mix since Smokey stole his services from friends and neighbours the Primettes (later Supremes).
 Marv takes his cues with panache, providing two front-and-centre guitar parts – an ominous opening plucking bit played in tandem with the bass, and then starting at 0:38 a series of twangs at the end of each line of each verse, almost country & western in their effect but totally necessary for the success of the record as a whole, slotting in as effortlessly in the foreground as he previously had in the background.

 Plus, like the previous effort Everybody’s Gotta Pay Some Dues, it’s swathed in a lavish string arrangement orchestrated by Riley C. Hampton, giving the whole thing a stately, confident vibe.

 It sounds great.